NathanLibo-on/3QPortfolioLiLibo-on/public/9LiLibo-onseatwork2.md

 - Add in css ```position: relative; top: 20px; left: 20px;``` to .sidebar.

 - Guided Question: What changed compared to the default static positioning?
 Try to give different values to top and left or you can change it to bottom, right.
+      - It moved the sidebar what ever amount of pixels and to the opposite of whatever direction you assign it to relative to its normal position in the html.
+For example, if we put top: 20 px, it will will move down 20 px from its normal position.

 ### Step 2 (Fixed):

 - Add in css ```position: fixed; bottom: 0; width: 100%;``` to .footer.

 - Guided Question: What happens when you scroll the page?
 Why does the footer behave differently from position relative?
+      - Compared to position relative wherein its position is relative to its original position, position fixed fixes the footer onto the browser viewport itself.
+So, in the given code, the footer is fixed to the bottom of the page all the time even when you scroll.
+If we add say bottom: 50 px, the footer stays fixed 50 px above the bottom of the page even when you scroll.

 ### Step 3 (Absolute):

 - Add in css ```position: absolute; top: 66px; left: 200px;``` to .content.

 - Guided Question: What is the effect of position: absolute on an element?
 How is it different from fixed?
+      - Position absolute changes the position of the object inside its container.
+It doesn't affect other objects inside the same container, it just overlaps them and assumes its position there.
+It is different from position fixed because position fixed is in relation to the viewport of the browser, while position absolute changes position in relation to the cotainer it is inside of.

 ### Step 4 : (Absolute)